renpy/renpy/sphinx/source/config.rst

     A list of functions that are called, without arguments, before the second and later interactions caused by a line of dialogue with pauses in it.
 Used to sustain voice through pauses.

+.. var:: config.save_dump = False

+   If set to true, Ren'Py will create the file save_dump.txt whenever it saves a game.
+This file contains information about the objects contained in the save file.
+Each line consists of a relative size estimate, the path to the object, information about if the object is an alias, and a representation of the object.

 .. var:: config.save_physical_size = True